 You might be familiar with Google Analytics or Adobe Analytics platforms.
 These are fantastic tools for providing insights into website traffic volume, but they have their limitations.
-For effective account-based marketing to take place, B2B marketers need to know exactly which companies are visiting their website.
-By integrating reverse IP lookup data into your website analytics platform you can not only see sheer traffic volume, but you can dive deeper into your traffic to see exactly who is visiting your site.
+For effective account based marketing to take place, B2B marketers need to know exactly which companies are visiting their website.
+By integrating IP address intelligence into your website analytics platform you can not only see sheer traffic volume, but you can dive deeper into your traffic to see exactly who is visiting your site.
 To read more about how IP address intelligence can enhance Google Analytics, check out our article on Reducing Adwaste.

-IP intelligence technologies allow B2B marketers to leverage firmographic data to customize everything from a simple banner saying “Hello Company X”, all the way to creating entirely unique navigation and content for high-value target audiences.
+IP address intelligence allows B2B marketers to leverage firmographic data to customize everything from a simple banner saying “Hello Company X”, all the way to creating entirely unique navigation and content for high-value target audiences.

 Website fraud can take many forms including phishing, credit card scams, ad fraud and more.
-Reverse IP lookup technologies can be utilized to detect fraudulent activity on your site by uncovering the IP addresses of your website traffic and allowing you to set up defensive measures against online fraudsters.
+IP address intelligence can be utilized to detect fraudulent activity on your site by uncovering the IP addresses of your website traffic and allowing you to set up defensive measures against online fraudsters.
 More on that in our IP geolocation article.

 IP address data is vast, consisting of thousands of sources and various methods to access account-level information from an IP address.
 However, when it comes to reverse IP lookups (IP address intelligence to the savvy marketer), where and how you find IP address information makes a huge difference.
 The main options for gathering useful company data consist of public data sources and private data sources.

 Public IP address data is generally free to access, but as we will see later, there are numerous issues that arise when using this data.

 Here are some of the main differences between public and private IP address data: